 The Basket Amount necessary for the creation of a Basket changes from day to day.
 On each day that the Exchange is open for regular trading, the Trustee adjusts the quantity of gold constituting the Basket Amount as appropriate to reflect sales of gold, any loss of gold that may occur, and accrued expenses.
 The computation is made by the Trustee as promptly as practicable after 4:00 p.m.
 (New York time).
 See "The Trust-Valuation of Gold; Computation of Net Asset Value" for a description of how the LBMA Gold Price PM is determined, and description of how the Trustee determines the NAV.
-The Trustee determines the Basket Amount for a given day by dividing the number of Fine Ounces of gold held by the Trust as of the opening of business day, adjusted for the amount of gold constituting estimated accrued but unpaid fees and expenses of the Trust as of the opening of business divided by 50,000.
+The Trustee determines the Basket Amount for a given day by dividing the number of Fine Ounces of gold held by the Trust as of the opening of business on that business day, adjusted for the amount of gold constituting estimated accrued but unpaid fees and expenses of the Trust as of the opening of business on that business day, by the quotient of the number of Shares outstanding at the opening of business divided by 50,000.
 Fractions of a Fine Ounce of gold smaller than 0.001 Fine Ounce are disregarded for purposes of the computation of the Basket Amount.
 The Basket Amount so determined is communicated via electronic mail message to all Authorized Participants, and made available on the Sponsor's website for the Shares.
 The Exchange also publishes the Basket Amount determined by the Trustee as indicated above.